Monday, July 16, 2018

 · Understanding indigenous forces: ”Potential allies always start as at least unproven.
 It is hard work that starts with assessments and making the best of who you have, seeking to improve your position (and your partners’) over time.”
 LTG (R) Charles T. Cleveland, email January 18, 2016 (Note: This can apply to resistance in nK)

 · Frank Hoffman's Principle of Understanding.
 I am a supporter of Dr. Frank Hoffman’s idea that we need a new principle of war called understanding.
-Although that seems like a no-brainer – as far back as Sun Tzu we have be told that we must know our enemies and know ourselves to be victorious.
+Although that seems like a no-brainer – as far back as Sun Tzu we have been told that we must know our enemies and know ourselves to be victorious.
 We all know we need to understand war and warfare, the conditions that give rise to conflict, and the politics that lead to and end conflict.
 Yet even though the need for understanding is so obvious that we think we do not need to even mention it, it is surprising how so many of our failures can be traced to our lack of understanding.
 SOF, through its various assessment capabilities and engagement with indigenous populations can make a key contribution to understanding.

 No comments: